aellis07/testtime09/README.md

 Javascript

 The requirements were:
-WHEN I click the start button
+WHEN I click the start button.
-THEN a timer starts and I am presented with a question WHEN I answer a question
+THEN a timer starts and I am presented with a question.
+WHEN I answer a question.
-THEN I am presented with another question
+THEN I am presented with another question.
-WHEN I answer a question incorrectly
+WHEN I answer a question incorrectly.
-THEN time is subtracted from the clock
+THEN time is subtracted from the clock.
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+WHEN all questions are answered or the timer reaches 0.
+THEN the game is over.
-WHEN the game is over
+WHEN the game is over.
-THEN I can save my initials and my score
+THEN I can save my initials and my score.

 The main challenges I faced with this assignment were: